How To Start an LLC in Delaware

 Do I need a trade name (DBA) for my Delaware LLC?

 Lots of companies operate under a trade name (most commonly referred to as a DBA).
 A trade name allows franchising and branding opportunities.
-If you’re interested in registering a trade name, select our Trade Name Service inside your account after you sign up for our business formation service.
+If you’d like us to register a trade name for you, select “Trade Name Service” at checkout when ordering registered agent or business formation service.

 Filing a trade name in Delaware requires a true wet ink signature and physical US-based notary (no online notary accepted).
 We supply you with the form to complete and mail back to us.
 We’ll even provide a prepaid shipping label you can use to send the form back to us.
 The cost to register a trade name is $125 per Delaware county plus government fees.